SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: Experimental Results

-Furthermore, we measure the energy consumption for both LSTM-Sharp and E-PUR considering different number of resources.
+Furthermore, we measure the energy consumption for both SHARP and E-PUR considering different number of resources while using the same clock frequency.
 Figure~\ref{f:energy_cmp} shows the energy consumption, normalized to E-PUR using 1K MACs, for the different LSTM dimensions.
-As it illustrates, LSTM-Sharp obtains better energy-efficiency for the smaller models when there is lower resources available (1K- and 4K-MAC).
+As it illustrates, SHARP obtains better energy-efficiency for the smaller models when there is lower resources available (1K- and 4K-MAC).
 This is due to the effectiveness of both \textit{Unfolded} scheduling as well as flexible tiling.
 Moreover, reconfiguration handles the padding of LSTM's MVM which is critical for the performance of smaller models and when there is less number of MACs (Figure~\ref{f:paddingReconfig}).
-Moreover, we achieve higher energy-reduction for larger LSTM-Sharp's designs, as we achieve better scalability than E-PUR (Table~\ref{t:epur}).
-In total, we reduce LSTM-Sharp's energy consumption on average by 8\%, 24\%, 71\%, and 87\% when using 1K to 64K MACs, respectively.
+Moreover, we achieve higher energy-reduction for larger SHARP's designs, as we achieve better scalability than E-PUR (Table~\ref{t:epur}) through efficiently utilizing SHARP's MAC resources.
+Note that even though we increase power dissipation by between 1.4\% to 36\%, as the LSTM inference takes less time, therefore our energy numbers, which is $power \times time$, decreases more.
+In total, we reduce SHARP's energy consumption on average by 7.3\%, 18.2\%, 34.8\%, and 40.5\% when using 1K to 64K MACs, respectively.

-Regarding the power and area analysis, Table~\ref{t:area_power} shows the numbers related to each configuration of LSM-Sharp.
-As we increase the number of resources from 1K to 64K MACs, the area usage gets significantly larger.
-Note that multiply-add units take the main portion of area breakdown.
-Even though memory components allocate more than 74\% and 59\% of the area at 1K- and 4K-MAC configurations, the share decreases to around 34\% and 14.5\% for 16K and 64K MACs.
-Compared to Google's TPU~\cite{DBLP:journals/corr/JouppiYPPABBBBB17}, LSTM-Sharp consumes 1.7x more area and almost the same power considering 64K MACs.
-However, we use half of TPU's MAC resources and the multiply-add operations are performed in 16-bit floating-point rather than 8-bit integer.
-Therefore, we can significantly decrease both power dissipation and area of LSTM-Sharp by modifying the operations from floating-point to fixed-point or using lower-precision numbers by applying quantization techniques such as K-Means~\cite{10.2307/2346830}.
+Figure~\ref{f:power-breakdown} depicts the breakdown of power dissipation among the main components of our design.
+We consider an average case to compute the power for the different resource-budgets.
+As the figure illustrates, a large share of the power goes to the SRAM buffers, which is the dominant consumer for 1K- and 4K-MAC configurations.
+On the other hand, as we increase the number of resources, the compute-unit dissipates more power.
+Furthermore, main memory consumes more power and energy as the number of MACs grows, due to the high bandwidth requirement.
+The activation part takes almost similar amount of power as it does not change between different designs.
+Finally, the pipeline controller which also includes the reconfiguration logic has less than 1\% share of the total power.